 That is, until automatic dividend reinvestment features began.

-This feature promises clients that the broker will automatically reinvest any dividends received.
+This feature. introduced by some of the best FCA regulated brokers promises clients that the broker will automatically reinvest any dividends received.
 The trade may take several weeks to execute (to reduce costs for the broker), but it’ll be cheap.
 Really cheap.

 Which UK stockbrokers offer discounted dividend reinvestment?